opyate/godot-llm-experiment/README.md

 Mistral announcement: https://mistral.ai/news/announcing-mistral-7b/

-At the time of writing, GGUF is the recommended format to use, and the Q5_K_M model is one of TheBoke's recommended models, because it's quality los is very low.
+At the time of writing, GGUF is the recommended format to use, and the Q5_K_M model is one of TheBloke's recommended models, because it's quality los is very low.
 (Not sure yet what level of quality we'll need for this use-case, but hey.)

 From https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF/blob/main/mistral-7b-instruct-v0.1.Q5_K_M.gguf